-At the end of the academic year, each student receives a Certificate of Completion.
-The certificates are distributed during a promotion ceremony at the end of May, and students have access to their Access Academy academic records from the Academic Registrar's office upon returning to campus for fall semester.
+At the end of each semester, each student who has met the promotion requirements for UG described above receives a Certificate of Completion, which is distributed during a promotion ceremony.
+Students have access to their Access Academy academic records from the Academic Registry's office upon starting the undergraduate program.